 Yes, but please be aware that some areas along the parade route can become very crowded and cumbersome for pets.

 - Are coolers allowed on the parade route?

 - Can I bring a pop-up tent?

 Not in the congested areas of the parade route.
 Personal pop-up tents are no longer permitted on the parade route prior to Oak Lawn Ave.
 Only pre-approved merchant tents will be allowed.
-If you would like to set up a tent, please use Cedar Springs Rd. past Oak Lawn or anywhere along Turtle Creek Blvd.
+If you would like to set up a tent, we suggest you use Cedar Springs Rd. between Oak Lawn Avenue and Turtle Creek Blvd.
 Look for the “No Tents” signage to assist you with correct placement areas.

 - Can I bring folding camping chairs?

 Yes.
 Adequate pedestrian pathways must be honored.
 You cannot block sidewalks.

 - Can I bring a grill or BBQ to cook with along the parade route?